fsantini/rasPyCNCController/README.md

-rasPyCNCController
+rasPyCNC
 ==========
 A simple CNC (Grbl) gcode sender designed tob e used on a 480x320 touchscreen and a joypad.

 **Note: This release is yet not thoroughly tested.
-Please use at your own risk!
-Soon a tested release will be uploaded**
+Please use at your own risk!**

 Requirements
 ------------